loopwerk/loopwerk.io/content/articles/2013-07-25-finding-solution-pictures-cloud.md

 A very good idea but not good enough just yet.

 ## Photostream
 Apple's photostream only holds 1000 photos, but by using shared photostreams you supposedly can get around this limit.
-All pictures taken with my iPhone would be automatically uploaded, other pictures can be uploaded via iPhoto or Aperture.
+All pictures taken with my iPhone would be automatically uploaded; other pictures can be uploaded via iPhoto or Aperture.

 I've tried to use photostreams multiple times with iPhoto, but it never really works for me.
 When I try to import my photos from my iPhone they're always seen as duplicates for example, it just doesn't fit my mental workflow.
 Of course, with some practice and time I'm sure I could get used to it.

-But shared photostreams can't contains videos, so that kills this solution.
+But shared photostreams can't contain videos, so that kills this solution.

 ## Picturelife
 [Picturelife][] is a desktop app that automatically syncs your photos plus an iOS app to view them.
 At $70 per year for 100 GB it's cheaper than Dropbox.
 They support RAW and video files, so it all sounds pretty good.

 I signed up for a free 5 GB account to try them out and was very quickly very disappointed.
-All my pictures are organised in subsolders (one for each event) and while they were all picked up and uploaded to Picturelife, it didn't translate those folders into albums on their server.
+All my pictures are organized in subfolders (one for each event) and while they were all picked up and uploaded to Picturelife, it didn't translate those folders into albums on their server.
 So I ended up with one huge stream of pictures, not what I'm looking for at all.

 It also seems impossible to download your complete backup and the sync app is one way only.
 All in all, I need a more Dropbox-like approach that maintains my folder structure and allows me to download all my pictures if necessary.

 [Picturelife]: https://picturelife.com

 ## Everpix
 [Everpix][] is only $49 per year and offers unlimited hosting.
 Their image analysis seems cool as well, but they don't accept RAW photos.
 Too bad, because that is a must-have for me.
-They also seem to run all pictures through their "proprietary image optimisation process".
+They also seem to run all pictures through their "proprietary image optimization process".
 It sounds like they're messing with your originals, not cool.

 [Everpix]: https://www.everpix.com